ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 And this be our motto, &quot;In God is our trust.&quot;
 And the Star-Spangled Banner in triumph shall
 wave
-O&#x27;er the land of the free and the home of the brave
+O&#x27;er the land of the free and the home of the brave.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_lasch_ver01:data:sn83032199:00212477862:1871110101:0079/pct:4.530168,14.127345,11.216617,9.522456/!600,600/0/default.jpg"/>
 </td>